-- Pupils and staff may only use authorised, school-controlled e-mail accounts on the schools' IT systems. - Staff passwords, either for logins or email accounts, should never be shared with pupils or other members of staff. - Curriculum activities that involve the use of email must only take place via a school email address or from within the learning platform. - Incoming e-mails should be treated as suspicious and attachments not opened unless the author is known. - The school will consider how e-mail from pupils to external bodies is presented and controlled. - The use of individual pupil personal accounts will not be permitted through the school system and are not to be accessed.
+- Pupils and staff may only use authorised, school-controlled email accounts on the schools' IT systems. - Staff passwords, either for logins or email accounts, should never be shared with pupils or other members of staff. - Curriculum activities that involve the use of email must only take place via a school email address or from within the learning platform. - Incoming emails should be treated as suspicious and attachments not opened unless the sender is known. - The school will consider how email from pupils to external bodies is presented and controlled. - The use of individual pupil personal accounts will not be permitted through the school system and must not be accessed.